 “Open up a bit,” he adds.
 “Go beyond the left brain, logical elements to describe how this is personal for you.
 Try to show how incredibly passionate you are about your topic, which increases your odds of success in the eyes of a backer.”

 What specific niche do you fill in your industry, and how big is that niche?
-If you have developed a new tool for appliance repair service businesses, investors aren’t going to want to hear that the appliance repair business is a $5 billion industry.
-They’re going to want to know how they will make money when and if they invest in your company.
+If you’ve developed a new tool for appliance repair service businesses, investors aren’t going to want to hear that the appliance repair business is a $5 billion industry.
+They’re going to want to know how they’ll make money when and if they invest in your company.
 They’ll want to know how many appliance repair businesses there are, how many of this tool they’ll buy, how often they’ll buy, and how they (the investor) will profit.

 If your elevator speech is targeted at getting new customers, not investors, your market size won’t matter to your listeners.
 What will matter to customers is how your product or service will help them reach a bigger market, service more clients, cut costs, improve safety, or accomplish other important goals.

-Where there is a need, there are almost always multiple ways to fill that need.
+Where there’s a need, there are almost always multiple ways to fill that need.
 How is your solution an improvement on existing products or services?